yurimonti/typeDB-digital-twin/README.md

 npm start
 ```

-Now it is possible to call the APIs with a HTTP Client like [Postman](https://www.postman.com/).
+Now it is possible to call the APIs with an HTTP Client like [Postman](https://www.postman.com/).
 The base url is the localhost with port 3030  `localhost:3030`.